There are a number of reasons why DDoS attacks are a popular way to target websites and take them offline and because of this CDN security is crucial.

-It therefore comes as no surprise that the number and impact of DDoS attacks is growing, with the most destructive of these seeing attack traffic reach heights of over 1TB.
+It, therefore, comes as no surprise that the number and impact of DDoS attacks are growing, with the most destructive of these seeing attack traffic reach heights of over 1TB.
 Now, more than ever, businesses need to optimize their security strategy to combat these risks, this includes investing in and enhancing CDN services and data centers to safeguard against attacks and, above all, stay online.

-Any business, regardless of industry, should be as prepared as possible – even if they are in an industry that isn’t typically a target for DDoS or cyber-attacks.
-Our latest research shows that businesses in the gambling sector are most likely to have experienced more attacks than any other industry in the last quarter – 2.7x more attacks than in the same period from the previous year.
+Any business, regardless of industry, should be as prepared as possible – even if they are in an industry that isn’t typically a target for DDoS or denial of service attacks.
+Our latest research shows that enterprises in the gambling sector are most likely to have experienced more attacks than any other industry in the last quarter – 2.7x more attacks than in the same period from the previous year.

 But even though the gambling sector is at high risk of DDoS attacks, any business that has an online presence can become a victim.
-These attacks not only cost a company thousands of pounds to put right, but they can leave cracks in a company’s reputation and a distrust among customers that may never be recovered from.
+These attacks not only cost a company thousands of pounds to put right, but they can leave cracks in a company’s reputation and distrust among customers that may never be recovered from.
 An example of this would be within the e-commerce sector where a website experience connectivity issues at a busy time of year can have a negative experience on user experience for users who can easily choose to visit competitor websites known for high performance.

-CDN technology: An unexpected source for DDoS protection
+CDN Servers: An Unexpected Source for DDoS Protection

-However, not every CDN is equipped to protect against DDoS attacks.
-Some CDNs have claimed to offer DDoS protection, when in reality, they rely on their infrastructure to scale and increase the capacity of servers with PoPs placed around the world.
-This uses sheer size rather than intelligence to absorb attacks without blocking access to web content and applications.
+However, not every CDN is equipped with the functionality to protect against DDoS attacks.
+Some CDNs have claimed to offer DDoS protection, when in reality, they rely on their infrastructure to scale and increase the capacity of servers with points of presence (PoPs) placed around the world.
+This uses sheer size rather than real-time intelligence to absorb attacks without blocking access to web content and applications.

 While this will help against low-level DDoS attacks, it won’t be enough for the majority of others.